Sexual issues: Vaginismus can be helped

-Primary vaginismus is defined as experiencing internal pain when losing your virginity or never having been able to insert even a tampon into your vagina.
+Is defined as experiencing internal pain when losing your virginity or never having been able to insert even a tampon into your vagina.
 This type of vaginismus is caused by both physical and psychological reasons.

 In the former, unpleasant sexual experiences from the past, including sexual abuse or rape, can make your vagina physically reject anything entering it by tightening up.
 On the psychological side, anxiety or fear at the thought of having sex, or having being brought up in an environment where sex was a dirty word can trigger the onset of primary vaginismus.